Outline#

 you can run man size_t

-or man ptrdiff_t
+man ptrdiff_t

-in your terminals.
-Now let’s get back to the lab.
+Now let’s get back to the lab!

 and my_free()

 functions.
-We provide a set of tests with a testing script to check the correctness of your implementation.
+We provide a set of tests with a

 An mmap-based allocator simply directs the my_malloc